How to Explore Santa Barbara in a Week

 DAY 1 - ARRIVAL

-Check-in - Get settled in your accommodations at Santa Barbara Inn.
+Get settled in your accommodations at Santa Barbara Inn.
 Standard check-in time is around 4 pm, but you can call ahead to see about checking in early.
 I usually have no issue doing so.

-Catch the Sunset at Santa Barbara Inn – Santa Barbara Inn sits right across the street from a long stretch of white sand beach Take a stroll and let the salt air brush across your cheek, toes in the warm sand.
+Santa Barbara Inn sits right across the street from a long stretch of white sand beach Take a stroll and let the salt air brush across your cheek, toes in the warm sand.
 You can often catch dolphins playing as the sun sets over the sea, a rare advantage of a south-facing beach.
+There is just nothing quite like a Santa Barbara sunset lighting up the distance mountains as they cascade down into the Pacific, swallowed by the sea.

-Drinks & Dinner at Convivo – As you will likely be tired from traveling, I suggest reserving a table at Convivo, the onsite restaurant at Santa Barbara Inn for your first night in town.
+As you will likely be tired from traveling, I suggest reserving a table at Convivo, the onsite restaurant at Santa Barbara Inn for your first night in town.

 Convivo boasts a unique menu of classic Italian dishes including homemade pasta and wood-fired pizza, as well as fresh seafood and steak.
 Everything is carefully curated using only the freshest ingredients and cooked to perfection by world-renowned chef, Peter McNee.
 The upscale restaurant also features a full size bar with microbrews on tap, regional wines and specialty tequilas.

-Relax After Dinner– The outdoor terrace at Convivo has gas lanterns to keep you warm as well as a wood burning outdoor fireplace creating a romantic ambiance with the Pacific Ocean as its backdrop.
+The outdoor terrace at Convivo has gas lanterns to keep you warm as well as a wood burning outdoor fireplace creating a romantic ambiance with the Pacific Ocean as its backdrop.
 Enjoy an after dinner drink al fresco as you listen to the waves.

 After dinner is also a great time to take an evening dip in the heated pool or relax in the jacuzzi before hearing to bed.